 Install the correct fuses.
 First fuse, 15 AMPS for the fog lights.
 I labeled the bottom fuse box 1-6.

 These fuse boxes came with clear plastic covers.
 Although not necessary, I labeled the covers and attached them.
-Photographed below is the label for the second fuse block with fuse number ten split into 10A and 10B.
+Photographed below is the label for the top fuse block with fuse number ten split into 10A and 10B.

 Expect to spend some time on this project.
 It's not a difficult project, but fairly difficult to do well.